 The first step was to call RIP’s co-founder, Craig Antico, to get the charity’s permission and some pointers on how their project could be done.

 “Supporting their effort was an easy decision,” Antico said.
 “We were moved by the passion of these students for bringing both attention to the little-known need of abolishing unpayable medical debt.”

 They also launched a Twitter feed (@DebtSharks) and a Facebook page to explain their program, and they announced a public fundraiser — “Spirit Night” — held Monday evening, January 16, at Chubby’s Pizza N Wings.
 The restaurant owners, Jamie and Stacey Rigdorn, enthusiastically supported the effort.

 Fellow students Shiv Patel and Jessica Goyle proved “essential” to the project, said Samir.
 “They deserve as much credit as we do.”

 “We are doing our own promotions,” Samir says.
 “We pass out flyers, talk to local businesses and use word-of-mouth with social media to get out the word.
 People can text DebtSharks at ‘41444’ with the amount of their donation and their names.
 “They’ve reached out to local newspapers and TV news.

-If the DebtSharks reach their $10,000 goal, Antico said, RIP could buy and forgive $1 million medical debt. he aded, “I believe their high school mascot is a tiger.
+If the DebtSharks reach their $10,000 goal, Antico said, RIP could buy and relieve $1 million medical debt. he aded, “I believe their high school mascot is a tiger.
 If these students can get the support of the rest of their classmates and the school administration to pull off this campaign successfully, the school just may decide to replace the tiger with a shark.”

 The Debt Sharks are a tenth of the way to their goal.
-In late January, Samir reported having raised enough money for RIP to forgive $105,000 worth of Pensacola-area medical debt.
+In late January, Samir reported having raised enough money for RIP to relieve $105,000 worth of Pensacola-area medical debt.
 The fundraising continues.